erikgraa/azure-local-releases/README.md

 The artifacts in this repository help increasing observability of Azure Local releases by offering them as PowerShell objects or as JSON through an API running [Pode](https://badgerati.github.io/Pode).

-## 🎬 Demo
+## 🎬 Example

-See a demo of the Pode API at https://azlocalreleases.graa.dev, hosted as an Azure Container App.
+See a demo of the Azure Local Releases Pode API at https://azlocalreleases.graa.dev, hosted as an Azure Container App.

 [![GitHub Build and Deploy](https://github.com/erikgraa/azure-local-releases/actions/workflows/containerapp.yml/badge.svg)](https://github.com/erikgraa/azure-local-releases/actions/workflows/containerapp.yml)